Master of Industrial Distribution in Industrial Distribution

 - Final Examination

 After receiving admission to graduate studies and enrolling for coursework, the student will consult with the MID Program Office concerning program structure and requirements.
 The MID student’s “committee” consists of the Director of the MID Program Office.
-The Director has the responsibility for counseling the student on academic matters, and, in the case of academic deficiency, initiating recommendations to the Office of Graduate and Professional Studies.
+The Director has the responsibility for counseling the student on academic matters, and, in the case of academic deficiency, initiating recommendations to the Graduate and Professional School.

-The degree plan must be completed and filed with the Office of Graduate and Professional Studies prior to the deadline imposed by the student’s college or by dates announced in the OGAPS calendar.
+The degree plan must be completed and filed with the Graduate and Professional School prior to the deadline imposed by the student’s college or by dates announced in the GPS calendar.

 This proposed degree plan should be submitted through the online Document Processing Submission System located on the website http://ogsdpss.tamu.edu.

 Additional coursework may be added to the approved degree plan by petition if it is deemed necessary by the MID Program Director to correct deficiencies in the student’s academic preparation.
-No changes can be made to the degree plan once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Office of Graduate and Professional Studies.
+No changes can be made to the degree plan once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Graduate and Professional School.

 A minimum of 30 semester credit hours of approved courses is required for the Master of Industrial Distribution degree.